Alliedium/awesome-terraform/03-aws-localstack/README.md

 - list of DynamoDB tables via `watch awsl dynamodb list-tables`.
 It would make sense to run each of these commands in separate tiles of the terminal so that we can monitor all the resources in parallel.

+Please note that it is necessary to switch your AWS CLI profile to `localstack` (the one we created above) so that AWS CLI knows that it should connect to LocalStack.
+Just specifying `--entrypoint` might not be enough for some AWS CLI subcommands (such as `dynamodb`), while others (like `s3`) might work even when profile is not switched to `localstack`.

 Since `s3://tf-state` bucket we create have versions enabled it should be possible to watch all versions of the state via
 ```